 So what does this mean for Outdry Extreme?
 Because the membrane is the outer layer, there is no DWR to fail, which means no wetting out.
 Outdry Extreme breathes no matter what conditions you put it through (in theory!).
 Crazy right?

 With no DWR, how well could it bead up water?
 Turns out, really well!
-I am a freak for testing out waterproof breathable technologies and this jacket was put through the ringer.
+I am a freak for testing out waterproof breathable technologies and this jacket were put through the wringer.
 And another ringer.
 And a shower.
 And then another ringer because I could not get it to wet out.

 How does it perform in the field?
 I took it on a dozen camping trips, never cleaned it, threw it in the back of my truck, got it dirty, spilled beer on it, and still it performed admirably.